feelingsonice/feelingsonice.github.io/content/posts/paseto_auth/index.md

 1. We read the some environment variables from the `.env` file using the call to `dotenv().ok()`.
 Then we used `config::Config::builder()` to read those environment values into our `Settings` struct.
 2. We also set up the logging level based on the `APP_LOGLEVEL` environment variable.
 3. We then created a `deadpool_postgres::Config` struct to create a connection pool to our PostgreSQL database.
 4. We then created an instance of our `AuthServerImpl` struct and passed it to the `AuthServiceServer::new` function to create a gRPC server.
 We then used `tonic::transport::Server::builder()` to create a new gRPC server and added some middleware to it.
+Along the way, we define a few built-in middleware to log the request and response headers and latency.
 5. We then called `serve_with_shutdown` to start the server and listen for the `SIGINT` and `SIGTERM` signals, which is definitely a overkill for now but it's good to have it in place.

 ### Building the docker image

 Now lets move on to building the docker image for our application.
 We'll be using `docker compose` to facilitate the the container running process.
-In production, you'll need to replace the contains inside of the `compose.yml` file your k8s deployment files and keep the secrets we defined in the `.env` file as k8s secrets. instead of an environment variable.
-How to do this is beyond the scope of this tutorial.
+In production, you'll need to replace the contents inside of the `compose.yml` file your k8s deployment files and keep the secrets we defined in the `.env` file as k8s secrets (instead of an environment variable).

 Firstly, lets create a `Dockerfile` in the root of our project: